danbrakeley/dog/README.md

 - ~~add toggles for log levels~~
 - ~~add simple text filter (or regex?)~~
 - ~~"currently visible" -> "active lines", then add "visible" as readonly display of actually visible lines~~
+- ~~auto reload on connection if web page found to be out of date~~